charlessuo/video-to-proper-nouns/README.md

 Git clone this repo to your local

-(Due to the large file size of the CoreNLP libraries, they are excluded from this repo and to run the app, you need to download yourself as below:)
+(Due to the large file size of the CoreNLP libraries, they are excluded from this repo and to run the app, you need to download yourself as below)

-Download CoreNLP 3.8.0 from its [official website](https://stanfordnlp.github.io/CoreNLP/download.html) Unzip the file downloaded, and move the unziped folder into your cloned repo folder
+Download CoreNLP 3.8.0 from its [official website](https://stanfordnlp.github.io/CoreNLP/download.html)

+Unzip the file downloaded, and move the unziped folder into your cloned repo folder

 Install Dependencies: